Home | Site Map | Facilities | User Guide | Schedule | Forms | Research | News | Staff | Links

 Remote access servers:

-• smbnxs[1,2]: These are used for remote access with the NX client software.
-Please do not use these for data processing or data transfer.
+• smbnxs[1,2]: These are the gateway machines for remote access using the NX client software.
+Please don't run data processing or data transfer directly on these nodes.
+Use the ones mentioned above.

 Back to TOC